PhD in English Literature (2010)

-I am Lecturer in in Fashion Theory & Contextual Studies (maternity cover post), teaching on the BA (Hons) Fashion Design, Fashion Promotion and Fashion Marketing and Retail Design undergraduate programmes.
-For the academic year 2013-14, I was Module Leader for the modules Fashion in Context 1 and 2, and Critical Research in Fashion (maternity cover post).
+I am Hourly-Paid Lecturer in in Fashion Theory & Contextual Studies, teaching on the BA (Hons) Fashion Design, Fashion Promotion and Fashion Marketing and Retail Design undergraduate programmes.
+I have previously undertaken two full-time maternity cover positions at the University as Lecturer in Fashion Theory.
 Before joining the university in 2011, I taught English Literature at Cardiff University and at Cardiff Metropolitan University.

 My research is interdisciplinary and is concerned with sartorial fashion, literature and visual culture.
 I hold a PhD in English Literature from Cardiff University, an MA (with Distinction) in Nineteenth-Century Literature and Culture from the University of Sussex, and a BA in English Literature (First Class Honours) from the University of York.

 My doctoral thesis examined fashionable representations of women during the nineteenth century, analysing the complex and contradictory meanings of clothing, fashionability and ‘femininity’.
 Overall, I am concerned with the changing dynamics of studies in fashion, literature and cultural history; my work addresses notions of materiality and visuality alongside the politics of gender, class and personal identity.

 I regularly contribute to conferences and research networks in the United Kingdom, the United States and Canada.
 This work has been recognised by several awards and honours, including two bursaries to travel to North America to disseminate my research at the Rocky Mountains Modern Language Association’s Convention in Calgary, Alberta (2007), and the Modernist Association’s Annual Convention in Nashville, Tennessee (2008).